 What is a Health Reimbursement Account (HRA)?

-Created under Section 105 of the Internal Revenue Code, Health Reimbursement Accounts (HRAs) are employer funded accounts used to reimburse medical expenses to employees.
+Created under Section 105 of the Internal Revenue Code, Health Reimbursement Accounts (HRAs) are employer-funded accounts used to reimburse medical expenses to employees.
 The employer decides how much funding will be available to the employees for the year.
 Similar to Section 125 Flexible Spending Accounts, HRAs reimburse medical expenses such as copays, deductibles, office visits, prescriptions, vision care expenses and dental care expenses.
 However, unlike FSAs, the "Use it or Lose it" rule does not apply to HRAs, allowing for the option to have unused funds carry forward.
-HRA benefits are untaxed at the employee level and tax deductible to the company.
+HRA benefits are untaxed at the employee level and tax-deductible to the company.

 Most employers take advantage of the convenience of electronic reimbursement made available through the use of the MySource Debit Card as an alternative to traditional methods of filing claims.
-The MySource Debit card can be used at qualifying merchant locations wherever MasterCard is accepted - from physician and dental offices to pharmacies and vision service locations.
+The MySource Debit card can be used at qualifying merchant locations wherever MasterCard is accepted - from a physician and dental offices to pharmacies and vision service locations.
 The MySource Debit card allows employees to pay for expenses at the point of service, providing them with instant access to their account, without having to complete claim forms.
 Manual paper claim processing is also available to employees for when Service Provider debit card processing is not available.

 HRAs after Health Care Reform